Sep 29 2011

 For most nationalities, a tourist visa gets you a six-month double entry stay.
 Although it still says otherwise on India’s official tourist visa FAQ form, an official in Bangkok told us that most nationalities are no longer required to stay outside of India for a minimum of two months after leaving the country, though the requirement apparently stands for Chinese and most Middle Eastern nationalities.

-The new (as of July ’13) India Visa Centre is located on the 22nd floor of 253 Asoke on Asoke Road (aka Sukhumvit 21), across the road from Rutnin Eye Hospital and next to Grand Millenium Sukhumvit Hotel (see map).
+The new (as of July ’13) India Visa Centre is located on the 22nd floor of 253 Asoke on Asoke Road (aka Sukhumvit 21), across the road and a tad north from Rutnin Eye Hospital (see map).

 If coming from Phetchaburi MRT subway station, take exit 2 out of the station, walk south for no more than 200 metres and 253 Asoke will be on the right, just after the canal bridge.
 If coming from Asok BTS skytrain station, take exit 3 out of the station, walk straight at the bottom of the stairs, take the immediate left onto Asoke Road and walk 1.2 kilometres until you reach 253 Asoke on the left.
 The building is marked by a large sign out front with the address and a smaller sign for the India Visa Centre.
 The Centre is easy to find, right next to the elevators on the 22nd floor.

 IVS Global India Visa Centre

 253 Asoke, 22nd Floor, Asoke Rd (aka Sukhumvit 21), Bangkok